Asayish (Democratic Autonomous Administration of North and East Syria): Organization

-According to the Constitution of North and East Syria, policing is the responsibility of the autonomous sub-regions.
+According to the Constitution of the Democratic Autonomous Administration of North and East Syria, policing is the responsibility of the autonomous sub-regions.
+Administratively and organizationally they are affiliated with the Interior Commission.
+The People’s councils of West Kurdistan approve Asayish leaders who are proposed by internal security institutions, and supervise them.
+Further the Asayish submits periodic reports to the people’s councils.

 Overall, the local Asayish forces are composed of 26 official bureaus that aim to provide security and solutions to social problems.
 The six main units of the Asayish are Checkpoints Administration, Anti-Terror Forces Command (Hêzên Antî Teror, HAT), Intelligence Directorate, Organized Crime Directorate, Traffic Directorate and Treasury Directorate.
 By 2016, 218 Asayish centers were established and 385 checkpoints with 10 Asayish members in each checkpoint were set up.
 105 Asayish offices provide security against ISIL on the frontlines across the region.
 Larger cities have general directorates that are responsible for all aspects of security including road controls.
 Each sub-region has a HAT command and each Asayish center organizes itself autonomously.
 Overall chief of the police is the former journalist Ciwan Ibrahim.

+In addition to its security units, the Asayish operates a specialized demining branch known as the Asayish Demining Specialists, tasked with clearing mines and unexploded ordnance from former battlefronts and areas once held by hostile forces like ISIS.
+They work in coordination with the Roj Mine Control Organization (RMCO), and together they have cleared approximately 51 square kilometers of land and removed 8,740 mines and explosive devices across Syria, as of 2018.

 In the Jazira Region, the Asayish are further complemented by the Assyrian Sutoro police force, which is organized in every area with Christian population, and provides security and solutions to social problems in collaboration with other Asayish units.
 Though the Sutoro is officially subordinate to the Asayish, and represented on the Asayish executive board, it operates largely autonomous in regard to its internal affairs.
 Thus, it patrols the Christian neighborhoods of Qamishli without interference by the Asayish, and when the Sutoro members want to appoint someone, they don't need the approval of the Asayish.
 The Assyrian Khabour Guards and Nattoreh also provide security in towns along the Khabur River.

 On 17 May 2017, the Raqqa Internal Security Forces were established for policing in Raqqa.

 On 25 May 2017, a female branch of the Asayish was established in Al-Shaddadah.

 On 4 July 2018, a conference of the Internal Security Forces took place in Raqqa.
 At the conference, two flags were adopted for the ISF; one saying only Internal Security Forces in Arabic, used in the Raqqa, Tabqa, Deir Ezzor, and Manbij regions, and one saying Asayish as well, used in the Jazira, Afrin, and Euphrates regions.